Dong Khanh Tomb

 Location & History

-The tomb is located near Cu Si Hamlet, now Thuong Hai Village, Thuy Xuan Commune, Hue City.
-It’s only 5km from the city center.
-The construction of Dong Khanh Tomb met with many obstacles, prolonged over 35 years and 4 kings
+The tomb is located near Cu Si Hamlet, now known as Thuong Hai Village, within Thuy Xuan Commune in Hue City.
+It is situated approximately 5 kilometers from the city center.
+The construction of the Dong Khanh Tomb faced numerous challenges, resulting in a lengthy process that spanned over 35 years and involved four different kings.

 What To See